smaccoun/aeson-generic-ts/README.md

  :warning: **Not actively maintained.
 Looking for a maintainer or to be incorporated into another project

+# NOT MAINTAINED: Looking for maintainer or to be incorporated
 # aeson-generic-ts

 Convert Haskell to Typescript in a highly configurable way with Generics